-During the reporting period, there has been two Warm-NIR calibration events: on the 7th of June and 28th of June.
+During the reporting period, there has been three Warm-NIR calibration events: on the 6th, 17th and 31st of January.

 The evolution of the noise temperature of the reference noise diodes Tna and Tnr computed with processor baseline V724 since March 2011 is shown from Figure 1 to Figure 4.
 The evolution of the NIR noise temperature parameters, which are related to the internal diode stability, are stable in particular for the NIR-CA. The small deviations in the NIR Tna calibration are due to either Radio Frequency Interference (RFI) that corrupted the calibration measurement (e.g. 3rd June 2015, 2nd August 2017), or HOT-NIR calibration with different thermal environment with the Sun above the antenna plane (e.g. 1st November 2020, 27th October 2021 and 22nd December 2021).